Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid (FAFSA)* is an Application used to apply for Federal Aid.
 This Application must be completed in order for students (not including International students) to apply for Federal, State, or Institutional Aid.
 Elim’s Federal School Code is 042514.
 Students must create an FSA ID in order to complete the FAFSA (a dependent student’s parent must make one, as well).

-Upon completing the FAFSA, an interview on Elim’s Virtual Financial Aid Office site must be completed in order for a student’s FAFSA to be processed.
+Upon completing the FAFSA, an Online Interview on Elim’s Virtual Financial Aid Office site must be completed in order for a student’s FAFSA to be processed.

 *Watch this short tutorial on how to get started (FAFSA and FSA ID Tips for Parents).
 Encourage your parents to watch it as well.